Low price USB spectrometer for UV-Vis-NIR optical spectroscopy

 The Ossila Optical Spectrometer measures the entire visible light spectrum, from the UV-A band to the near infrared (320 nm to 1050 nm).
 The spectrometer can therefore be used to study a wide range of material systems including photovoltaic, solar cell, OLED, biological, and 2D materials.
 To minimise the impact of higher diffraction grating orders on the spectra, a filter is included to partially cover the detector when performing spectroscopy in the visible range.

-The Ossila Broadband White Light Source (purchased separately) has been designed for use with the spectrometer, outputting light over the wavelength range of 370 nm to 900 nm.
+The Ossila Broadband White Light Source (included with the complete optical spectroscopy bundle or available to buy separately) has been designed for use with the spectrometer, outputting light over the wavelength range of 370 nm to 900 nm.

 A powerful Arm cortex M4 processor works with a low-noise, high-speed 16-bit, 500 kSPS analog-to-digital converter (ADC) to provide fast and accurate operation, all powered through a 'plug-and-play' USB type-C connection.
 Thanks to its powerful electronics, the spectrometer is capable of transferring over 100 frames-per-second to the host computer via the USB cable when running in internal trigger mode.